 What is the Healthcare Science Practitioner Apprenticeship?

-This apprenticeship enables your employees to gain a professionally accredited BSc qualification designed for NHS Medical Physicists, while remaining a key asset to your workplace.
+This apprenticeship enables your employees to gain a professionally accredited BSc qualification designed for NHS Clinical Technologists, while remaining a key asset to your workplace.

 Combining study with their existing role, they’ll develop the skills and understanding needed to research, develop, test and maintain specialist equipment used to prevent, diagnose and treat a range of conditions.
 And because their new learning will be directly applicable to the workplace, you’ll continue to benefit from the expertise of your staff, while they’ll develop a new set of skills that will enhance your practice as well as their careers.

 Who is the Healthcare Science Practitioner Apprenticeship for?

 Built in consultation with the National School of Healthcare Science and the Institute of Physics and Engineering in Medicine, this programme is aimed at healthcare workers who wish to develop the knowledge, skills and behaviours required to excel in the field of medical physics.

 It will allow you to train employees to match specific roles within your practice, with options to specialise in radiation physics, nuclear medicine or radiotherapy.

 How will your business benefit?